anusii/version_widget/README.md

 - Display version information in a simple text widget
 - Optionally also display the release date
 - Automatic date extraction from CHANGELOG.md files
-- Clickable link to view the full CHANGELOG
+- Clickable to view the full CHANGELOG in an in-app dialogue with markdown rendering
-- Customizable styling
+- Customisable styling
 - Fallback date support
 - Custom tooltip messages
 - Visual indicator for outdated version